AnimeX516/AnimeX516/README.md

 - 👀 I’m interested in Data Analytics and Data Visualization using tools like Python, SQL, Power BI

-- 🌱 I'm an undergraduate at SLIIT
+- 🌱 I'm an undergraduate

 - 🌱 I’m currently in a Bachelor's Degree for Data Science